-Before we go any further I would like to make sure anyone reading this understands that iptables rules are instantly enforced.
+Before we go any further I would like to stress the fact that iptables rules are instantly enforced.
 This means it is possible to lock yourself out of the machine if you are doing this remotely.
 If you are working on a machine via SSH be very careful.
 It is suggested that you have physical access to the machine before changing any iptables rules unless you are sure you know what your doing.

 Iptables is made up of CHAINS, each chain holds RULES.